 An avid outdoorsman and nature lover, Matt can be found walking the trails of beautiful Rock Creek Park on any given weekend.
 He also enjoys hiking and backpacking in the wilderness, and the two months he spent backpacking through British Columbia and Alaska is one of his fondest memories.

-Matt lives with his wife, Sarah, two young sons, and beloved family dog in Kensington, MD just on the fringe of the Park.
+Matt lives with his wife, Sarah, their two young sons, and a beloved family dog in Kensington, MD, just outside the Park.

 Sarah joined Rock Creek Conservancy in November of 2012.
 She completed her Bachelor’s degree at Macalester College in St. Paul, Minnesota.
 She has worked in marketing, event planning, and fundraising at The Nature Conservancy and Greenpeace as well as the Autism Society.
 As a native of the Washington, DC area, she grew up near Rock Creek and is having a great time introducing her children to it.

 Anne joined Rock Creek Conservancy in April 2016.
 Originally from Asheville, North Carolina, she holds undergradute degrees in journalism and technical photography from Appalachian State University and a graduate degree in English from Western Carolina University.
 Previously, she worked as a public relations and social media specialist for the Appalachian Trail Conservancy in Harpers Ferry, West Virginia.

 Anne loves the outdoors, and is an avid hiker and backpacker.
 She currently lives in Martinsburg, West Virginia, with her English Shepherd, Bella.

 John joined Rock Creek Conservancy in September of 2015.
 He graduated with a Bachelors in Biology from Providence College and has worked at Earth Day Network, Center for Science in the Public Interest, and Arcadia Power.
 John enjoys outdoor recreation activities such as volleyball, hiking, and camping.
 His favorite section of the park is the Pinehurst Branch.